 No one wants to buy a blurry diamond ring.
 If your images aren’t properly focused, it can call into question the quality of your client’s product.

-Jewellery photos are detail-oriented.
+Jewelry photos are detail-oriented.
 Sloppy post-processing work just won’t fly!
-Make sure that your Photoshop work is on-point, no colour mistakes or lack of cloning!
+Make sure that your Photoshop work is on-point, with no colour mistakes or lack of cloning!

 Colour accuracy isn’t always due to your camera or lighting setup.
 It can be due to the colour mode.
 There are two types of colour modes – CMYK and SRGB.
 CMYK is used for printing and SRGB is for online use.